2018 Entry Details Confirmed

 We will also be providing a personalised Cape Wrath Ultra™ 2018 participant top (with the participant name and country flag embroided into it) at registration on the day before the race starts.
 And for those that complete the entire course, there is one of the weighty finishers' medals to be presented at the celebration meal on the final night.

 Day 3 2016.
 Marcus Scotney and Tom Adams battling it out along one of the fantastic remote tracks in the Highland glens. © Ian Corless

-The 2018 fee will be £1,600 per person: A non-refundable deposit of £500 will secure a place, and entries will be sold on a first-come, first-served basis with a limit of just 200 participants.
+The 2018 fee is £1,600 per person: A non-refundable deposit of £500 will secure a place, and entries will be sold on a first-come, first-served basis with a limit of ca. 250 participants.

-After the massive success of the inaugural 2016 event we anticipate that the 2018 edition will sell out, especially given that we are limiting the race to just 200 participants to help preserve the wilderness experience, and unique atmosphere of the event.
+After the massive success of the inaugural 2016 event we anticipate that the 2018 edition will sell out, especially given that we are limiting the race to ca. 250 participants to help preserve the wilderness experience, and unique atmosphere of the event.

 Two balance payments of £500 and £600 respectively are due by the 30th November 2017 and by the 28th February 2018.

 Rather than ask participants to pay the full entry fee up front, they are required to pay the entry fee in instalments.
 Therefore, should the participant withdraw unexpectedly, they will have only paid a certain amount.
 This process is as opposed to paying the full entry fee up front and then receiving only a certain percentage refund if you later withdraw.
 It is possible for participants to transfer or defer an entry (the latter only when paid in full).
 Please refer to the detailed Terms and Conditions for further information.

 We look forward to welcoming you to Scotland in 2018.